-The fourth annual International Asteroid Day is Saturday, June 30, 2018.
-Now recognized by the United Nations, Asteroid Day marks a global opportunity to raise awareness of the threat and opportunity posed by the numerous rocky bodies zooming through space.
+The fifth annual International Asteroid Day happens on Sunday, June 30, 2019.
+Recognized by the United Nations, Asteroid Day marks a global opportunity to raise awareness of the threat and opportunity posed by the numerous rocky bodies zooming through space.
+A five-day broadcast – on asteroids and space topics – began on June 27 and is still running today.
+Here’s a program schedule, plus how to watch, wherever you are.

 Our goal is to dedicate one day each year to learn about asteroids, the origins of our universe, and to support the resources necessary to see, track and deflect dangerous asteroids from Earth’s orbital path.
 Asteroids are a natural disaster we know how to prevent.